2018 Pittsburgh Steelers season: Week 6: at Cincinnati Bengals

 After a huge win at home, the Steelers traveled to Cincinnati for Game 1 against the Bengals.
 The Bengals scored first when Andy Dalton found Tyler Boyd on a 2-yard pass to make it 7–0 for the only points of the first quarter.
 In the second quarter, the Steelers took the lead when James Conner ran for 2 1-yard touchdowns to make it 7–7 and then 14–7.
 The Bengals managed to tie the game up at halftime when Dalton found Boyd on a 14-yard pass to make it 14–14.
 In the third quarter, the Steelers scored when Chris Boswell kicked a 21-yard field goal to make it 17–14.
 They would increase their lead in the fourth quarter when Boswell kicked another one from 24 yards out to make it 20–14.
 However, the Bengals would take the lead when Joe Mixon ran for a 4-yard touchdown to make it 21–20.
 The Steelers completed the comeback when Ben Roethlisberger found Antonio Brown on a 31-yard pass (with a successful 2-point conversion) to make the final score 28–21.
 With just :10 on the game clock, Dalton tried for the eventual home run ball.
 Though, the pass fell incomplete ending the game and giving the Steelers the win.

 With the win and their 7th straight victory against the Bengals, the Steelers go into their bye week 3–2–1.
 The team was also able to snap being tied with the Browns as they would move into first place in the AFC North.

+Ben Roethlisberger posted a passer rating of 100.7, his fourth passer rating of at least 100 in 5 games.